MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomclass-directive.md

 ### flags

 Specifies extra flags for the AddComClass directive.
-The flags are reserved for future use and should be left blank or set to 0
+The flags are reserved for future use and should be left blank or set to zero.

 ### com-class-install-section